bvassie/bvassie/README.md

-- 👋 Hi, I’m @vassie79
+- 👋 Hi, I’m Ben.
-- 👀 I’m interested in ...
+- 👀 I’m interested in anything code and cloud related.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: [Twitter](https://twitter.com/vassie)